-Our Mission Statement: To save and improve the lives of domestic rabbits and enrich the relationship between rabbits and their human caregivers.
+Bunny Buddies’ mission is to save and improve the lives of domestic rabbits and enrich the relationship between house rabbits and their human caregivers.

-Bunny Buddies is 501(c)(3) nonprofit organization, primarily serving the Greater Houston area.
-We are dedicated to house rabbit rescue, education, and advocacy.
+As a 501(c)(3) nonprofit organization primarily serving the Greater Houston area, Bunny Buddies Inc. is dedicated to house rabbit rescue, education, and advocacy.
 Through a network of animal shelters, veterinarians, foster families, and volunteers, Bunny Buddies works to save domestic rabbits from abandonment and euthanasia, provide them with necessary veterinary care, and spay/neuter and foster them until permanent adoptive homes can be found.
 We also educate the public and shelter volunteers and staff about proper care and try to mitigate the widespread misconceptions and misinformation about these wonderful creatures.
-We are currently raising funds to open Houston’s first rabbit-only shelter.

-- We strive to offer opportunities for education in house rabbit care—from an introductory level to advanced, as well as opportunities for socializing and networking with area house rabbit enthusiasts.
+We strive to offer opportunities for education in house rabbit care, including opportunities for socializing and networking with Houston-area house rabbit enthusiasts.

-- Because of the unacceptably high numbers of rabbits who are surrendered, abandoned, and euthanized each and every year, we do not support rabbit breeding practices.
-Therefore, all of the rabbits in our care are spayed/neutered before being made available for adoption.
+Because of the unacceptably high numbers of rabbits who are surrendered, abandoned, and euthanized each and every year, we do not support rabbit breeding practices.
+All rabbits in our care are spayed/neutered before being made available for adoption.

-- Because domestic rabbits housed outdoors are most often denied the love and attention they need, and because life out-of-doors presents manifold dangers which contribute to shortened life span and diminished quality of life, we adopt only to indoor homes and encourage all rabbit guardians to explore the possibility of bringing their rabbits indoors.
+Domestic rabbits housed outdoors are often denied the love and attention they need, and life outside in Houston presents several dangers that contribute to diminished quality of life and a shortened life span.
+Therefore, we adopt only to homes in which the rabbit will live indoors, and we encourage all rabbit guardians to explore the possibility of bringing their rabbits inside.

 As a corporation registered in the State of Texas and recognized by the IRS as a tax-exempt charitable organization under Section 501(c)(3) of the tax code, Bunny Buddies is governed by a Board of Directors.
-Currently the board is comprised of seven members: Sara Chase, Renee Coffman, Debbie Hanson, Bruce Kendall, Barbara Schmeitz, Dana White, and Les Wood.
+Currently, the board is comprised of 3 directors: Sarah Fleming, Shawn O’Neill, and Kimberly Silver.